IBM/model-mgmt-on-watson-studio-local/README.md

 ### 2. Download and move data to HDFS on Hortonworks

-### 3. Create IBM DSX Local project
+### 3. Create project in IBM DSX Local

+In DSX Local, we use projects as a container for all of our related assets.
+To create a project:

 * From the DSX Local home page, select the `Add Project` button.

 ![](doc/source/images/dsx-local-project-list.png)

-* To create a project in DSX Local, give the project a name and press the `Create` button.
+* Enter your project name and press the `Create` button.

 ![](doc/source/images/dsx-local-create-project.png)

 ### 4. Create project assets

-* Once created, you can view all of the project assets by selecting the `Assets` tab from the project's home page.
+Once created, you can view all of the project assets by selecting the `Assets` tab from the project's home page.

 ![](doc/source/images/dsx-local-notebook-list.png)

+For our project, we need to add our notebooks and scripts.
+To add our notebooks:

-* Add our wine feature extraction and modeling notebooks into the project.
-Add the first notebook by selecting `Notebooks` in the project `Assets` list, then pressing the `Add Notebook` button.
+* Select `Notebooks` in the project `Assets` list, then press the `Add Notebook` button.

-* Enter a notebook name and use the `From URL` option to load the notebook from the github repo.
+* Enter a unique notebook name and use the `From URL` option to load the notebook from the github repo.

 ![](doc/source/images/dsx-local-create-notebook-1.png)